samchon/fast-object/README.md

   - [Faster apps with JSON.parse (Chrome Dev Summit 2019)](https://www.youtube.com/watch?v=ff4fgQxPaO0)
   - [The cost of parsing JSON](https://v8.dev/blog/cost-of-javascript-2019#json)

-You know what? `JSON.parse()` is then literal construction, when only one-time constructed.
+You know what? `JSON.parse()` is faster than literal construction, when only one-time constructed.

-`fast-object` is a transformer library which converts a literal object construction to a `JSON.parse()` function call with string argument.
+`fast-object` is a transformer library which converts a literal object construction to a `JSON.parse()` function call expression with JSON string argument.
 Therefore, if you construct a literal object with `fast-object`, you can get benefit from type safety and perforamce tuning at the same time.

 Look at the below code, then you may understand how `fast-object` works.

-#### TypeScript source file
+#### `example.ts`
 ```typescript
 import create from "fast-object";